PACO: Global Signal Restoration via PAtch COnsensus: Concluding remarks and future work

 \section{Concluding remarks and future work}

 We have presented \paco, a general framework for solving signal restoration problems under a patch consensus constraint.
-We have shown that the resulting optimization problem is feasible and easy to solve the standard \admm method; in particular, we provide a general and practical solution to the patch reprojection step which we coin the ``stitching trick'', which so far appeared as a major bottleneck in similar methods.
-We also show that the hard consensus constraint enables us to define constraints in signal space, with the many possible advantages that this opens up.
-Finally, we have applied our framework to the inpainting problem on three different signal types, audio, images and video, matching and even surpassing other state of the art algorithms in the case of moderate erasure sizes on digital images.
+We have shown that the resulting optimization problem is feasible and easy to solve using the standard \admm method.
+In particular, we described a general and practical solution to the patch reprojection step, named the ``stitching trick'', which sidesteps the major bottleneck in similar methods.
+We have also shown that the hard consensus constraint allows for the definition of constraints directly in signal space, which may allow for new ways of formulating old problems.

-Several research directions open up from here. \mnote{R2.1}For example, we are now working on testing \paco-based variants of already existing patch-based restoration methods.
-A massive parallel implementation for large scale signal processing is also under way.
-Other directions include to extend the concept of patch consensus to targets other than signal restoration.
-Last but not least, a deeper frequency analysis of the outputs produced by the \paco-\dct would be an interesting research topic in its own right.
+The \paco framework was showcased in three sample applications with good results, both in terms of quality and efficiency.
+Several other applications are possible; we are already working on a few of them, the results of which will be published elsewhere.

+Besides new applications, \paco can also be used as a platform for distributed processing of very large images, by letting different nodes process smaller sub-images and then using the consensus mechanism to merge the results.
+In fact, distributed computing applications and network optimization are the fields where consensus optimization problems, as described in \cref{sec:paco}, were first analyzed.

+Finally, the patch consensus idea can be extended in various ways.
+For example, it could be used in combination with the classic \emph{mixture of experts} or \emph{boosting} as a way to combine the output of the experts in a meaningful way.
+Another interesting extension would be a true multiscale patch consensus framework (our current framework readily allows for schemes such as \emph{dilated convolutions}~\cite{dilated-conv}).